vsouza/awesome-ios/README.md

 # Xcode

 ### Plugins
- * [Swimat](https://github.com/Jintin/Swimat) - Swimat is an Xcode plugin to format your swift code.
  * [FuzzyAutocompletePlugin](https://github.com/FuzzyAutocomplete/FuzzyAutocompletePlugin) - A Xcode 5+ plugin that adds more flexible autocompletion rather than just prefix-matching.
  * [SCXcodeMiniMap](https://github.com/stefanceriu/SCXcodeMiniMap) - SCXcodeMiniMap is a plugin that adds a source editor MiniMap to Xcode.
  * [Show in Github](https://github.com/larsxschneider/ShowInGitHub) - Xcode plugin to open the GitHub page of the commit of the currently selected line in the editor window.